 Many botanical gardens even have demonstration gardens where they teach visitors to recycle their kitchen waste and yard trimmings to generate free soil conditioner.
 Be sure to ask to see if the one you plan to visit offers this service.

-Not all compost piles require a bin or large area of your garden either as this article shows.
+Not all compost piles require a bin or large area of your garden as this article shows.

 - Rolling Compost Pile – One of my favorite ways to make compost really quickly